CharlieLf/Bingbing/ai/README.md

 3. **Download Model For Cloth Masking**

-    Using the cloth mask environment make sure to download the model before using
+    Using the cloth mask environment make sure to download the model before using it

     ``` bash
     from carvekit.ml.files.models_loc import download_all